Wannabe (Itzy song): Accolades

 Itzy received their second Digital Bonsang award at the 35th Golden Disc Awards, which they previously achieved with "Dalla Dalla".
 "Wannabe" was also nominated for a Digital Daesang.
 At the Mnet Asian Music Awards the song was nominated for Best Dance Performance and Song of the Year.
-"Wannabe" also received eight music-show wins, including a triple crown on M Countdown and Inkigayo, and a double crown on Show Champion.
+"Wannabe" received 8 music show wins, including a triple crown on M Countdown and Inkigayo, and a double crown on Show Champion.